-Psoriatic arthritis (PsA) is a chronic inflammatory disease that causes joint pain, swelling, and stiffness.
+PsA is a chronic inflammatory disease that causes joint pain, swelling, and stiffness.
 Up to 30 percent of people with psoriasis may develop PsA as well.
 PsA is diagnosed using a range of clinical tools, including medical history, physical examination, blood tests, imaging studies, and in some cases, a biopsy of synovial fluid from inflamed joints.

-A physical exam will follow to check the skin, nails, and joints for possible symptoms of psoriatic arthritis or psoriasis.
+A physical exam will follow to check the skin, nails, and joints for possible symptoms of PsA or psoriasis.
 Your doctor may ask about when symptoms first started, how often they appear, the severity of symptoms, and any factors that make them better or worse.

 The physician will also evaluate the condition of your joints by lightly pressing on areas to check for pain, tenderness, swelling, and warmth.
 You may also be asked to perform simple physical activities that demonstrate range of motion, stiffness, and overall mobility.

 People with PsA are typically RF-negative, so a positive rheumatoid factor test would suggest rheumatoid arthritis instead.
-However low levels of RF may also be present in the blood, indicating either RA or — rarely — the presence of both conditions.
+However, low levels of RF may also be present in the blood, indicating either rheumatoid arthritis or — rarely — the presence of both conditions.

 Standard X-rays are most effective at diagnosing later-stage PsA.
 They can detect severe bone changes — such as the “pencil-in-cup” phenomenon — that distinguish PsA from other rheumatic diseases.
 This classic symptom occurs when one end of a bone has eroded to a pencil-point shape at the joint.
-It’s typically a sign of severe joint damage that could dictate more aggressive treatment.
+It’s typically a sign of severe joint damage that could require more aggressive treatment.

 Ultrasound uses sound waves to capture images inside the body.
-It has proven effective in detecting enthesitis, a hallmark symptom of PsA, even before a person experiences pain or tenderness where tendons attach to bone.
+This test has proven effective in detecting enthesitis, a hallmark symptom of PsA, even before a person experiences pain or tenderness where tendons attach to bone.
 This imaging technique is also helpful in differentiating synovial inflammation from other forms of arthritis.

-Arthrocentesis is an office procedure used to rule out some forms of arthritis during the diagnostic process.
-Synovial fluid in the joints is collected with a needle and syringe, and studied for the presence of immune cells (including white blood cells) that cause inflammation.
-The fluid may also be tested for serum uric acid, which indicates the presence of gout.
-People with psoriatic disease are at high risk for gout, which is caused by a buildup of uric acid crystals in foot joints.
+Arthrocentesis is a procedure used to rule out some forms of arthritis during the diagnostic process.
+Synovial fluid in the joints is collected with a needle and syringe and studied for the presence of immune cells (including white blood cells) that cause inflammation.
+This procedure is performed at a doctor’s office.

-To confirm the presence of psoriasis and rule out other skin conditions, such as eczema, your doctor may perform a "punch" biopsy.
+To confirm the presence of psoriasis and rule out other skin conditions, such as eczema, your doctor may perform a punch biopsy.
 A pencil-shaped device is used to remove a small tissue sample for examination under a microscope.
 The incision is then closed with a couple of stitches.

 PsA can strike at any age, but it occurs most frequently between the ages of 30 and 50 in adults and 11 and 12 years of age in children.
-Symptoms typically appear 10 years after onset of psoriasis.
+Symptoms typically appear 10 years after the onset of psoriasis.
 PsA affects men and women equally.